Antiklos/network-gatekeeper/README.txt

 interface_id: This is a string that identifies the link level interface the message came in from
 address: This is a string that identifies the network level address messages will be sent to For example, if the network interface is IPv4, an example address could be 192.168.10.44
-price: This is the price being negotiated
+price: This is the price per packet being negotiated

 What each message means: